Roger Aldridge

 Rubber Chicken Rag

 Rubber Chicken Rag draws upon American roots music; however, it is not a traditional kind of rag.
 It is meant to be fun and audacious.
-Listen for the shifting time, fragmented phrases, and other craziness.
 Performers can take the music in any creative direction they want to go with it.
 Recorded by Amy Leonard, violin; E. Shawn Qaissaunee, guitar; and Peter McCarthy, bass.

 Picture